 Instead of learning Mozambique’s compensation laws and coming up with your own benefit management plan, remember that Globalization Partners can help.
-We’ll hire employees who work on your behalf, and we’ll use our Mozambique compensation and benefit outsourcing services to take on all matters of compliance.76521`
+We’ll hire employees who work on your behalf, and we’ll use our Mozambique compensation and benefit outsourcing services to take on all matters of compliance.

 Mozambique Compensation Laws

-Mozambique just approved new statutory minimum wages in 2019 that vary based on sector.
-The country has 17 sectors and sub-sectors that will see a five to 12% increase in 2019.
+Mozambique approved new statutory minimum wages in 2019 that vary based on sector.
+The country has 17 sectors and sub-sectors.
 Before you hire and onboard employees, you should research the Mozambique compensation laws for your sector.
 Collective bargaining agreements (CBAs) can also dictate a separate minimum wage for your industry.